RanSuLab/ProteinSubcellularLocation/README.md

   * **feature selection**
     Using mrmr for feature selection.
   * **classification**
-     * svmMutli-The classifier of multi-label
+     * svmMutli.py-The classifier of multi-label
-     * svmSingle-The classifier of single-label
+     * svmSingle.py-The classifier of single-label